mixbytes/trust-deal/README.md

 10. timestamps type cast (from 256 to 64)
 11. deal initialized emits client, we can remove getClient
 12. what if 1 of workers do not log?
+13. use address payable for contractor and reviewer?

 Run tests with:
 ```